Amadeus Cho: Powers and abilities

 Also, he has inherited Hercules' adamantine mace.
 He also uses Bannertech to augment himself with devices including scanners and forcefields.

 After the "death" of Hercules, Amadeus is made the new Prince of Power and head of the Olympus Group by Athena.
 This status somehow protected him from certain effects of the Chaos King.
 He also has access to all of the Olympus Group's wealth and resources.

 By activating a special device in his left arm, Amadeus gains a Hulk-like physiology through the use of Sterntech nanobots that alter his cell structure to contain and use gamma radiation that had been absorbed from the original Hulk.
 In his Hulk form, Amadeus had the same powers as the original Hulk but was originally able to maintain his mind.
 When Amadeus began losing control over his Hulk form, he injected himself with a second set of nanobots as a countermeasure to the original Sternbots, allowing him to retain his mind but giving him a smaller and slimmer form that is weaker than his Hulk form; this form is later named Brawn.
-However, Amadeus is capable of turning back from his Brawn form into his original Hulk form when sufficiently angered, but is unable to control his actions.
-To prevent himself from losing control over his Hulk form, Amadeus altered the Sternbots in his body which now manifests a special Hulkbuster over himself that keeps his mind and emotions in check but is just as strong and durable as his Hulk form; according to Amadeus the new armor might be even stronger.
+Amadeus is capable of turning back from his Brawn form into his original Hulk form when sufficiently angered, but enters an uncontrollable rage.

+In response to his uncontrollable rage form, Amadeus altered the Sternbots to manifest a special Hulkbuster armor over himself whenever he experiences extreme stress or anger that gives him the equivalent strength and durability of his Hulk form while preventing him from transforming by suppressing his rage.
+As with other armored suits, Amadeus' Hulkbuster allows him to fly and is equipped with regular blasts, a life support system and communication devices.
+Amadeus also added additional upgrades which included a cloaking device, psionic shielding and shapeshifting.
+In the event of the suit being stolen, Amadeus installed a contingency program that projects a signal into the hijacker, giving them short-term memory loss.